SimonKnogler/Controldetectiontask/README.md

 ## Repository layout

-- `Experiment/` and `Main Experiment/` – PsychoPy implementations of the CDT.
+- `Main Experiment/` – PsychoPy implementations of the CDT.
   The `CDT.py` script in these folders presents motion snippets and collects participants' responses.
 - `Motion Library/` – processed snippet library (`core_pool.npy`) together with